-In order to compete in MC events swimmers, must have an eligible classification.
-Classification groups swimmers with similar disabilities or impairments into the same group to compete against each other in the sport of swimming.
-MC events see swimmers with a range of disabilities from multiple classifications competing in the same race.
-Swimmers race against the world record time in that event for their classification.
-The winner of the race is not always who touches the wall first, but the swimmer who posts a time closest to the world record for their classification.
+To compete in MC events, swimmers must have an eligible classification.
+Classification groups swimmers with similar impairments into the same group to compete against each other.
+Swimmers with a range of disabilities, from multiple classifications, compete together racing against the world record time in that event for their classification.
+The winner of the race is not always who touches the wall first, but the swimmer who posts the highest Multi Class Point Score (MCPS) and the time closest to the world record for their classification.

 The Classification System